 Using Workspace Search in Wrike

 Use the search box in Wrike’s workspace to quickly find relevant work.
-Wrike uses advanced machine learning and personalized output to help you find the items you want faster.
+Wrike uses advanced machine learning and personalized results to help you find the items you need.

-From one place, you can search for tasks, projects, custom items, folders, spaces, data in custom fields, comments in tasks, request forms, reports, files, or other members of your account.
-Results are grouped by category to make it easier to see what something is, and you can use search commands to look for tasks, folders, or projects based on specific criteria.
+From one place, you can search for tasks, projects, custom items, folders, spaces, data in custom fields, comments in tasks, request forms, reports, files, and other members of your account.
+The results are classified by category for your convenience, optimizing visibility and understanding.
+Use search commands to filter and find tasks, folders, or projects that meet specific criteria.

 Note